-A. Human Capital (HC) is responsible for developing and administering policies governing TSA employee responsibilities and code of conduct.

-- B. Chief Counsel's (CC) office is responsible for providing legal advice on employee activities covered under this directive and related handbook and is the only office authorized to provide ethics advice. - C. Managers and supervisors are responsible for: - (1) Ensuring all new employees complete initial ethics training and receive and acknowledge receipt of a personal copy of this directive and related handbook. - (2) Ensuring all employees under their supervision review this directive, the accompanying handbook, and the Standards of Ethical Conduct for Employees of the Executive Branch, or a comprehensive summary of the Standards such as the TSA Guide to Major Ethics Rules, on an annual basis. - (3) Ensuring employees under their supervision review this directive, the handbook, and/or comprehensive summary of the Standards after each revision.
+- A. Human Capital (HC) is responsible for developing and administering policies governing TSA employee responsibilities and code of conduct. - B. Chief Counsel's (CC) office is responsible for providing legal advice on employee activities covered under this directive and related Handbook and is the only office authorized to provide ethics advice. - C. Managers and supervisors are responsible for: - (1) Ensuring all new employees complete initial ethics training and receive and acknowledge receipt of a personal copy of this directive and related handbook. - (2) Ensuring all employees under their supervision review this directive, the accompanying Handbook, and the Standards of Ethical Conduct for Employees of the Executive Branch, or a comprehensive summary of the Standards such as the TSA Guide to Major Ethics Rules, on an annual basis. - (3) Ensuring employees under their supervision review this directive, the Handbook, and/or comprehensive summary of the Standards after each revision.
 Managers and supervisors must ensure that, if this directive, accompanying handbook, and/or comprehensive summary of the Standards are revised, employees receive a personal copy (paper or electronic) of the revised materials.
 This also requires each employee to acknowledge receipt and review the revised directive, accompanying handbook, and/or comprehensive summary of the Standards.

-NOTE: This acknowledgement can be accomplished on an individual basis by reviewing TSA MD 1100.73-5 and its accompanying Handbook on OLC and completing the associated certificate of completion or equivalent.
+NOTE: This acknowledgement can be accomplished on an individual basis by reviewing TSA MD 1100.73-5 and its accompanying Handbook on the Online Learning Center (OLC) and completing the associated certificate of completion or equivalent.

-- (4) Providing positive leadership and serving as a role model for subordinates by complying with all employee responsibilities, and demonstrating a commitment and sense of responsibility to their job and high ethical standards. - (5) Treating fellow TSA employees with dignity, respect, and in a fair and equitable manner.
-Supervisors and managers must communicate to their staff that discrimination, harassment, a hostile work environment, retaliation, or the appearance thereof, will not be condoned or tolerated. - (6) Taking prompt action to notify Investigations (INV) (tsahotlinecomplaints@tsa.dhs.gov) and the Personnel Security Section (PerSec) (PS.CSU@dhs.gov) of known or suspected arrests or criminal activity on the part of employees.
-Also, in accordance with TSA's Personnel Security Program, managers and supervisors must report any information that raises doubt about an employee's continued eligibility to hold a sensitive position or eligibility for access to classified information, including access to sensitive information as described in section 5.D.(5) below. - (7) Enforcing employee compliance with all TSA or applicable DHS directives, policies, programs; timely investigating reported non-compliance with all directives, policies, and programs; and, implementing immediate and appropriate action when an employee is found not to be in compliance with TSA directives, policies, or programs.
+- (4) Providing positive leadership and serving as a role model for subordinates by complying with all employee responsibilities, and demonstrating a commitment and sense of responsibility to their job and high ethical standards. - (5) Treating all fellow TSA employees with dignity, respect, and in a fair and equitable manner.
+Supervisors and managers must communicate to their staff that discrimination, harassment, a hostile work environment (e.g., display of offensive symbols including but not limited to the confederate flag, noose, and swastika), retaliation, or the appearance thereof, will not be condoned or tolerated. - (6) Taking prompt action to notify Investigations (INV)

+(tsahotlinecomplaints@tsa.dhs.gov) of criminal or egregious non-criminal activity or suspected arrests on the part of employees.
+Also, in accordance with TSA's Personnel Security Program, managers and supervisors must report any information that raises doubt about an employee's continued eligibility to hold a sensitive position or eligibility for access to classified information, including access to sensitive information as described in section 5.D.(5) below.